Angi Aymond

 Yes.
 I would prefer an unbroken past.
 An unbroken life.
 Like my un-fine china that’s in a box.

 Oh, yes.
-There are days when I hear the enemy of my heart suggest that I stay tucked away in a box.
+There are days when I hear the enemy of my heart suggest that I stay tucked away.
 Or in the back corner of a china cabinet.

 PHILIPPIANS 1, CSB

 What about you, friend?
 Are you cracked.
 Shattered?
-Are you carrying broken pieces of your heart or life.
+Are you carrying around too many broken pieces of your heart or life.

-Let Him forgive you, heal you, and create in you a beautiful work of art through which His love shines.
+Let Him forgive you.
+Heal you.
+Gather every broken piece you’ve been dragging around and create in you a beautiful work of art through which His love shines.

 Leave a comment